discretize/discretize-guides/builds/ranger/condi-soulbeast/index.md

       <Card title="Off-hand Dagger">

-      Running an off-hand Dagger is slightly more DPS than running Torch providing you can flank permanently and your group can't make use of the fire field from <Skill name="Bonfire"/>.
+      Running an off-hand Dagger is similar DPS to Torch providing you can flank permanently and your group can't make use of the fire field from <Skill name="Bonfire"/>.
 It also has the benefit of having an evade through using <Skill id="12478"/>.

       </Card>